KurtPfeifle/AppImage-manpages/markdown/AppImage-AppImage-manpage.md

 `--appimage-portable-home`

 :    Create an empty subdirectory with exactly the same name + path as the AppImage, but an additional `.home` suffix.
-     The AppImage will use this directory from now on as if `ATH` environment variable had been set to point to it.
+     The AppImage will use this directory from now on as if `PATH` environment variable had been set to point to it.